Ekonavi/ekonavi-adr-docs/architecture-design-records/adr-004-domain-structure.md

 * Separation of sites harder

 ## Decision
-* Subdomain per local (es.example.com)
+* Subdomain per local `es.example.com`

 Use sub-domain based localization, where both language, image, and features are separable by region.
 Main core of framework shares the same codebase, localization and customizations live in separate repo per site.

-More strongly leaning towards separation of concerns at the root of the system.
+More strongly leaning towards this separation of concerns at the root of the system.
 Tying shared framework code together with a well-designed deployment strategy, rather than trying to piece-together/manage this separation of content at the presentation layer.

 ## Consequences

 ### Backwards Compatibility
-Once site is launched with chosen domain structure, any future changes may incur an SEO penalty.
+Once site is launched with chosen domain structure, any future changes may incur SEO penalties.

 ### Positive
 * Utilizes separation of concerns
 * Allows for highest flexibility of localized services
-* Best SEO performance
+* Best SEO performance (in theory)
 * Easier and more precise targeting for updates and builds

 ### Negative